 Remembrance Sunday is a day to commemorate the contribution of British and Commonwealth military and civilian servicemen and women in the two World Wars and later conflicts.

-The Southampton Remembrance Sunday Service this year will not take place.
+The Southampton Remembrance Sunday Service in November 2020 did not take place.

-The key elements of the Remembrance Service has been filmed in advance at the Cenotaph and at different war memorials across the city.
+The key elements of the Remembrance Service was filmed in advance at the Cenotaph and at different war memorials across the city.
 View the short film below.

-As this year's commemoration is very different for all of us, please consider alternative ways to mark this important occasion to help prevent the spread of the virus and at all times remember to adhere to government guidelines and the new National restrictions.
+Due to the COVID-19 pandemic and restrictions at that time, commemorating this day was very different for all of us.
+Everyone had to consider alternative ways to mark this important occasion to help prevent the spread of the virus and at all times remember to adhere to government guidelines and the national restrictions at that time.

-The Culture Secretary urges the public to pay tribute at home to protect the veteran community and to remember all those who paid the ultimate sacrifice by coming together for a national moment of silence at 11am.
-The National Service of Remembrance at the Cenotaph, London, will be broadcast nationwide on BBC One, Sky and ITV.
+The Culture Secretary urged the public to pay tribute at home to protect the veteran community and to remember all those who paid the ultimate sacrifice by coming together for a national moment of silence at 11am.
+The National Service of Remembrance at the Cenotaph, London, was broadcast nationwide on BBC One, Sky and ITV.

-From Saturday 7 November BBC Television and Radio will broadcast a range of special programmes that will bring the nation together in remembrance and reflection.
+From Saturday 7 November 2020 the BBC Television and Radio broadcasted a range of special programmes to bring the nation together in remembrance and reflection.

 We have included some War memorials located in the city on a map below so you can find one near to your home.

-If you do visit one of these, please travel safely and adhere to the new government restrictions.
+If you do visit one of these, please travel safely and adhere to the any government COVID guidance.

 There are memorials and lots of gravestones in the Southampton Old Cemetery and local churchyards, stained glass windows in churches all commemorating people who died serving in various wars.